Bristol Snooker League

-Snooker: Open and Premier Ind Handicap – best of 5 frames up to and including the Semi-final and best of 7 frames in the Final.
+Open, Premier Ind Handicap and Div One Ind Handicap – best of 5 frames up to and including the Semi-final and best of 7 frames in the Final.

-Div One, Div Two Ind Handicap and Pairs Handicap – best of 3 frames up to and including the Quarter-final and best of 5 frames for the Semi-final and Final.
+Div Two Handicap and Pairs – best of 3 frames up to and including the Quarter-final and best of 5 frames for the Semi-final and Final.

-Should there be any reason for a player/team to raise a complaint, this should be done in writing and sent to the Registration and Records Secretary before, or on, the close date for the match in question.
+Should there be any reason for a player/team to raise a complaint, this should be done in writing and sent to the Registration and Records Secretary within two days of the ‘round close date’.
 Telephone calls will not be accepted.

 Players’ handicaps will be determined by the Management Committee and will be within a block of 7 i.e. 7/14/21 etc.

-Players must be registered but do not necessarily have to play for the same club or team.
-Handicaps are determined by a players division i.e. Scratch for Premier, -21 for Div 1 and -28 for Div 2.
+Pairs Handicap Competition: Players must be registered but do not necessarily have to play for the same club or team.
+Handicaps are determined by a player’s division i.e. Scratch for Premier, -21 for Div 1 and -28 for Div 2.

-All players must be registered with the League and can only play for the club with which they are registered, but not necessarily in the same league team.
+Team Handicap Competition: All players must be registered with the League, and can only play for the club with which they are registered, but not necessarily in the same league team.
 There is no limit on the number of players that can register for a team, but only three players play in a match.
 Handicaps are determined by a player’s division i.e. Scratch for Premier, - 21 for Div 1 and -28 for Div 2.

 Once a player is registered for a team in this competition, that player cannot play in another team.
 If a team falls short of a player, permission must be given by the Registration and Records Secretary to register another player.

-All teams will be entered in their division’s competition as part of the registration process.
-No additional fees are payable.
+Divisional Cup Competition: All teams will be entered in their division’s competition as part of the registration process.
+There is no fee payable.

 Specific dates from the League fixture programme will be allocated for each round including the final; these will be shown in the fixture schedule.
 Matches will be drawn at random by the Management Committee at the monthly meeting before each round and details will be posted on the League website.

-The venue for the final will be decided upon the toss of the coin between the 2 teams that have reached the final, with the winner having the choice to play at home or away.
+The venue for the final will be determined by the Management Committee.
 All players will play on the same night at the venue chosen.
 No EPSB referee will be appointed so the teams should provide a referee/marker for alternate frames, unless agreed otherwise by the Captains.

 Rule 18 - Break Prizes

-Any player previously registered and having played in a higher division, but under a special dispensation granted by the Management Committee to register and play in a lower Division, shall not qualify for any “Break” prize
+Any player previously registered and having played in a higher division, but under a special dispensation granted by the Management Committee to register and play in a lower Division, shall not qualify for any break prize in that lower division.